zentrocdot/Bash/Transparent_Proxy/README.md

 # README

-<pre>Read the below sections 'Prerequisites' and 'Warning' first before using the transparent proxy.</pre>
+<pre>Read the below sections 'Prerequisites' and 'Warning' first before you are using the transparent proxy.</pre>

 ### Introduction